-(r) Social benefits contributions
+(s) Social benefits contributions

 Pursuant to the relevant regulations of the PRC government, the Group's PRC subsidiaries participate in a local municipal government social benefits plan, and is required to contribute a certain percentage of the basic salaries of its employees to fund their retirement benefits.
 The local municipal government undertakes to assume the retirement benefits obligations of all existing and future retired employees.
 The Group's only obligation is to pay the ongoing required contributions.
 Contributions are charged to expense as incurred.
 There are no provisions whereby forfeited contributions may be used to reduce future contributions.
-Amounts contributed during the years ended December 31, 2009, 2010 and 2011, are disclosed in Note 4.
+Amounts contributed during the years ended December 31, 2010, 2011 and 2012, are discussed in Note 4.

-(s) Operating leases
+(t) Operating leases